rupin/PiZeroMagicMirror/README.md

 I split the desired task load as follows

-1) The Rapsberry Pi would just run a browser on startup and load a Webpage running on the internet.
+1) The Raspberry Pi would just run a browser on startup and load a Webpage running on the internet.

 2) A Flask app which would run on heroku, that the browser in the Pi loads.